To provide feedback on the Community Policing Dispatch, e-mail the editorial board at CPDispatch@usdoj.gov.

 Office of Community Oriented Policing Services

-The COPS Office is pleased to feature the January 2017 winner of the Community Policing in Action Photo Contest: The Houston Police Department.
-The winning photo features Officer Jeremy Lahar chatting with a young girl in a local children’s hospital.
+The COPS Office is pleased to feature the Mott Community College Department of Public Safety as the February 2018 winner of the Community Policing in Action Photo Contest.
+The winning photo features Lieutenant David Livingston tying the shoes of a young boy during a local Halloween event.

-The COPS Office congratulates the Houston Police Department for being one of the 12 winners of the COPS Office 2017 Community Policing in Action Photo Contest and for its commitment to community policing.
+The COPS Office congratulates the Mott Community College Department of Public Safety for being one of the 12 winners of the COPS Office 2018 Community Policing in Action Photo Contest, and for its commitment to community policing.

 To sign up for monthly updates or to access your subscriber preferences, please enter your email address in the Subscribe box.